sm3222/Kimi-K2/README.md

 <sup>
 • Bold denotes global SOTA, and underlined denotes open-source SOTA.
 </sup><br/><sup>
-• Data points marked with * are taken directly from the model's tech report or blog.
+• Data points marked with * are directly from the model's tech report or blog.
 </sup><br/><sup>
 • All metrics, except for SWE-bench Verified (Agentless), are evaluated with an 8k output token length.
 SWE-bench Verified (Agentless) is limited to a 16k output token length.
 </sup><br/><sup>